 Create Your Own Spicy Dry Blends at Home

-Want to take control of your spice profile?
-Try blending your own spicy dry mixes using these ratios and combinations:
+Want to control your spice profile?
+Try blending your own spicy dry mixes using these ratios:

 Classic Chili Rub